In a world of ever-flowing (and over-flowing) data, dashboard design has become more critical than ever.

 Key Characteristics of Dashboard Design

-While you’re busy managing projects, effective dashboard design is managing your ability to manage those projects.
+While you’re busy managing projects, the effective dashboard design is managing your ability to manage those projects.

 How?
 By showing you all the most relevant, actionable, and useful information right away.